Custom cache keys

 The ID must be deterministic and unique for all objects with the same group identifier (__typename or uniqueKeyGroup).

-That is, the key will be the same every time for a response object representing the same in the cache and the same key will never be used for reponse objects representing different objects that also have the same group identifier.
+That is, the key will be the same every time for a response object representing the same entity in the cache and the same key will never be used for reponse objects representing different objects that also have the same group identifier.

 The normalized cache constructs cache keys with the format: